jeremydumoulin/gtfs4ev/README.md

 5. **EV–PV Complementarity Analysis**.
 Assesses how well PV generation aligns with EV charging demand.
 *Main output*: Synergy metrics (e.g., self-sufficiency and self-consumption potentials) for the selected time period.

-> :bulb: Additionally, the model provides Python scripts to easily assess CO₂ savings, fuel savings, and map the reduction in exposure to air pollution.
+> :white_check_mark: Additionally, the model provides Python scripts to easily assess CO₂ savings, fuel savings, and map the reduction in exposure to air pollution.

 ## Installation